 Attendees will receive training from subject matter experts from various government, medical, and law enforcement agencies.

 This year’s symposium will identify those who are suitable for expert witness training in drugs with the applicable training lectures.
 The PPSC will be directly involved in this training, which will involve a breakout session in order to facilitate the specialized training required by the different attendees.

 You asked, we listened.
-We are pleased to offer an evening of networking on Tuesday, May 2nd at 6:30PM located on the Roof Garden.
-Hors d'oeuvres and snacks will be provided as well as a cash bar.
+We are pleased to offer an evening of networking on Tuesday, May 2nd at 67:00PM located on the Roof Garden.
+Snacks will be provided as well as a cash bar.

 $250 plus HST (includes full hot breakfast, lunch, coffee breaks and snacks on all three days as well as the evening networking event.)

 **Delegates are required to book their own accommodations, please ensure you book by Friday, March 31st to receive the preferred rate.
 When booking please quote "OAC".**

 For more information, please contact Darron Knebel at firstname.lastname@example.org or 416-926-0424 x 23.